ltduccc/Data-visualization-covid-spreading/report/report.md

 According to the above figure, we can see that all of them follow the exponential trend, however, there are 2 things that should be considered here:
 - Suprisingly, China is the lowest compare to 5 sample countries, though it is the root of the deadly virus as well as it has the highest population in the world.
 - The US-a major economic in the world is suffering the most severe effects of the epidemic, with more than 84 millions confirmed cases and consistently maintain the #1 quantity of infections in the world

-## When stop?
-To explain it more clearly, we will do some basic math here.

-Let's take a look at the formula: $N_i$